aaronpeters/hillpsychiatry.nl/posts/ev-certificate-performance-lite.md

 	<img loading="lazy" class="responsive-ugh" src="/static/img/waterfall-charts/ev-cert-no-ocsp-staple-chrome-repeatview-waterfall-small.png" width="530" height="199" alt="EV Certificate Without OCSP Staple - Chrome - Repeat View - Waterfall Chart">
 </a>

-<small>Click the image to navigate to the full WebPageTest results</small>
+<small class="graymedium">Click the image to navigate to the full WebPageTest results</small>

 Chrome does not re-use revocation check responses from cache for EV certificates. 😮

 <!-- [Repeat view - Edge](https://www.webpagetest.org/result/200127_H9_cf8fc6a2d7553d19aba6a09c8609396b/) -->

-HERE

-OCSP blackholed:
+The next scenario I tested is the blackholed OCSP responder:

 <a href="https://www.webpagetest.org/result/191206_3P_04903e028f2a522232ee4fdb1fbcd0f6/2/details/#waterfall_view_step1" class="no-styling">
 	<img loading="lazy" class="responsive-ugh" src="/static/img/waterfall-charts/ev-cert-no-ocsp-staple-blocked-chrome-waterfall-small.png" width="530" height="199" alt="EV Certificate Without OCSP Staple - Responder Blackholed - Chrome - Waterfall Chart">
 </a>

-<small>Click the image to navigate to the full WebPageTest results</small>
+<small class="graymedium">Click the image to navigate to the full WebPageTest results</small>

 What is going on here?

 Ryan Sleevi was so kind to explain:

 - this definitely is failure due to the online revocation status check
+- Chrome waited for the OCSP response until Chrome's connection timeout threshold was hit (30 seconds on Windows, 60s on Linux/ChromeOS), and then aborted the page load process
 - the request to `http://www.gstatic.com/generate_204` is the "captive portal check chrome does on startup"
-- Chrome has a 30 seconds connection timeout on Windows (60s on Linux/ChromeOS)

-**Total page load failure in Chrome when the CA's server does not respond.**
+**Chrome aborts the connection to a domain that serves an EV certificate in case the online revocation status check fails (the CA's OCSP responder is down or super slow).**

 The repeat view paints the same picture so I'm not showing the same waterfall chart twice.

 #### Firefox

+Launch a fresh Firefox instance and navigate to `https://www.kpn.com`:

 <a href="https://www.webpagetest.org/result/191206_SQ_f15420633de4930f52101d8a717de426/2/details/#waterfall_view_step1" class="no-styling">
 	<img loading="lazy" class="responsive-ugh" src="/static/img/waterfall-charts/ev-cert-no-ocsp-staple-firefox-waterfall-small.png" width="530" height="199" alt="EV Certificate With OCSP Staple - Firefox - Waterfall Chart">
 </a>

-<small>Click the image to navigate to the full WebPageTest results</small>
+<small class="graymedium">Click the image to navigate to the full WebPageTest results</small>

+Firefox shows the same behaviour as Chrome: check status of the server/leaf certificate _and_ of the intermediate certificate.

-Close browser, open browser and load `https://www.kpn.com/` again:
+Close and re-open the browser and load `https://www.kpn.com/` again:

 <a href="https://www.webpagetest.org/result/191206_SQ_f15420633de4930f52101d8a717de426/2/details/cached/#waterfall_view_step1" class="no-styling">
 	<img loading="lazy" class="responsive-ugh" src="/static/img/waterfall-charts/ev-cert-no-ocsp-staple-firefox-repeatview-waterfall-small.png" width="530" height="199" alt="EV Certificate With OCSP Staple - Firefox - Repeat View - Waterfall Chart">
 </a>

-<small>Click the image to navigate to the full WebPageTest results</small>
+<small class="graymedium">Click the image to navigate to the full WebPageTest results</small>

-Why 3x the requests?
-Browser knows from previous visit to establish multiple connections to `www.kpn.com` ?

-OCSP blackholed:
+Why does Firefox do the two OCSP requests three times?
+I have no clue.

+Next test is the blackholed OCSP responder:

 <a href="https://www.webpagetest.org/result/191206_1E_bad633b761679334fb8a2a27c428e5ad/" class="no-styling">
 	<img loading="lazy" class="responsive-ugh" src="/static/img/waterfall-charts/ev-cert-no-ocsp-staple-blocked-firefox-waterfall-small.png" width="530" height="199" alt="EV Certificate With OCSP Staple - Responder Blackholed - Firefox - Waterfall Chart">
 </a>

-<small>Click the image to navigate to the full WebPageTest results</small>
+<small class="graymedium">Click the image to navigate to the full WebPageTest results</small>

 Firefox is less patient than Chrome: after waiting for ~ 12 seconds for the CA's server to respond, Firefox moved on and loaded the page.
-This means Firefox is more forgiving than Chrome when it comes to checking revocation status of EV certificates.
+This means Firefox is more forgiving than Chrome when it comes to checking revocation status of EV certificates online.

 Close browser, open browser and load `https://www.kpn.com/` again: